The Super Fast Movie Lens developed for NASA

 1 Was kept by Zeiss.

-6 Were sold to NASA.
+6 Were sold to NASA

 And the other 3 lenses were bought by director Stanley Kubrick for use in Barry Lyndon (1975).

 Both NASA and Kubrick shared a difficult problem which required a unique solution.
+Shooting in incredibly low-light situations while achieving clear and well lit images.

 NASA required the 50mm Planar® f/0.7 for achieving scientifically accurate results for further analysis and research.
+The light transmitting capabilities of the lens were essential for achieving the desired result.

 The dark side of the moon photograph from NASA Apollo Lunar Program in 1972.
 This photograph was taken with the Zeiss Planar 50mm f/0.7 lens.